-The purpose of the Forensics Club is to encourage participation in public speaking and oral interpretation.
+The Forensics Club encourages participation in public speaking and oral interpretation.
 Activities include original oratory, extemporaneous speaking, prose and poetry reading, spelling, dramatic interpretation and storytelling.
-Competition is held at the inter-school level as well as the district and state levels.
+Competition is held at the inter-school, district, and state levels.
 Membership is open to all students in grades 9 through 12.
 Meetings of the Forensic Club are after school.
 VHSL competitive events are usually held on weekends.